WiIIiam278/HuskTowns/docs/Getting-Started.md

 You can remove someone from a plot with `/town plot remove <player>` and view a simple list of plot members with `/town plot list`.

 ### 4.5 Town farms
 To make a town claim into a town farm claim, stand in it and type `/town farm`.
 Mob spawners and crops in town farms spawn/grow at boosted rates based on your town's level.
 Any member of your town can break and place farm blocks, crops, interact with mobs as well as access containers in town farms.
-They cannot, however, build or break most structures.
+They can't, however, build or break most structures.

 ### 4.6 Town deeds / claims list
-To view a list of claims made by any given town on the server you are on, use the `/town deeds [name]` command.
+To view a list of claims made by any given town on the server you're on, use the `/town deeds [name]` command.

 ### 4.7 Town rules
-You can set "flags" that change the properties of how users interact within claims, for example such as by enabling/disabling PvP, explosions, fire spread and monster spawning or changing build, container and interact access for non-town members.
+You can set "flags" that change the properties of how users interact within claims, for example, such as by enabling/disabling PvP, explosions, fire spread and monster spawning or changing build, container and interact access for non-town members.

 To edit the town flag rules, use the `/town rules` clickable menu to edit the flag properties for the three different types of claims (claims, farms and plots).